Crop Comments

 Overview

-Corn, cotton, soybeans, and wheat were down for the week.
+Cotton was down; corn, soybeans, and wheat were up for the week.

 IndicatorPreviousCurrentChange